Lebanese Moussaka- Eggplant Chickpea Stew

 This post may contain affiliate links.

-If you’re looking for a quick vegan eggplant recipe, this is the right place for you!
+If you’re looking for a quick vegetarian eggplant recipe, this is the right place for you!
 Lebanese Moussaka is easy to make, healthy, and perfect for the whole family!

 Eggplant in Lebanese Moussaka: